sayakpaul/deploy-hf-tf-vision-models/hf_vision_model_tfserving_gke/README.md

         - `VERSION`: Version information for the custom built TF Serving Docker image.
 For instance, the tag of the custom built TF Serving Docker image follows the format of `tfserving-MODEL_NAME:VERSION`.
 This is set to `latest` by default, so the tag will be formed as `tfserving-hf-vit:latest` by default.

 4. `./provision_gke_cluster.sh`
     - This provisions a GKE clusters with `gcloud container clusters` CLI.
 Here are variables that you might need to customize inside the script.
-Most of the values in this scripts are set with the optimal values according to [this experiments](https://github.com/deep-diver/ml-deployment-k8s-tfserving)
+Most of the values in this scripts are set with the optimal values according to [this experiments](https://github.com/deep-diver/ml-deployment-k8s-tfserving).
+Note that the experiments were conducted with a ResNet50 model, so it might not be the optimal solution for ViT model.
       - `GKE_CLUSTER_NAME`: GKE cluster name.
 This is set to `tfs-cluster` by default.
       - `GKE_CLUSTER_ZONE`: Zonal information where the GKE cluster is going to be provisioned.
 This is set to `us-central1-a` by default.
       - `NUM_NODES`: Number of nodes of the GKE cluster.
 This is set to `2` by default.